nemanjam/mern-docker/README.md

 Docker tutorial is here [How to create a full stack React/Express/MongoDB app using Docker](https://medium.freecodecamp.org/create-a-fullstack-react-express-mongodb-app-using-docker-c3e3e21c4074).

-Dont't be confused there are some changes in the code to make it work.
+Don't be confused there are some changes in the code to make it work.

 ## Additional notes